-Place of birth and date of birth of Sai Baba:
+Place of birth and date of birth of Sai Baba

-Due to the lack of definitive evidence, his place of birth and date of birth are still completely unknown.
+Because of the lack of definitive evidence, his place of birth and date of birth are still completely unknown.
 Therefore, many rumors about his birth are prevalent.
 However, no documents are currently available about his birth.

 What does “Sai” mean?